-3.0 Rewards
+2.0 Rewards

-We expect our students to self-regulate and be keen to succeed for the own gains.
+We expect our students to self-regulate and be keen to succeed for their own gains.
 We expect students to value the 'emotional currency' of doing well and receiving praise for it, but rewards for exceeding expectation are given.
 For every sanction issued there should be at least 9 rewards and this is tracked through the 6-weekly behaviour report.
-Praise and reward will be used to motivate students and should be used more frequently than negative consequences.
+Praise and reward will be used to motivate students and should be used approximately 9 times more frequently than negative consequences.
 Doing so builds up a culture of achievement and success.
-Rewards range from teacher praise to more tangible rewards and are given using the professional judgment of staff, though a list of what behaviours to reward are listed in Appendix C. All staff are encouraged to reward good behaviour using an appropriate reward.
+Rewards range from teacher praise to more tangible rewards and are given using the professional judgment of staff, though a list of what behaviours to reward are listed in Appendix C. All staff are encouraged to reward good behaviour via SPIRIT points and 'Lead Learner' points.
 Pastoral Managers will adapt rewards to encourage specific positive behaviours as appropriate.
 Achievement points are awarded (through Class Charts) through one of the SPIRIT virtues for good work in class, academic progress and contribution to the school community.
-Once students reach 25 points in each of the SPIRIT virtues, they qualify for a badge corresponding with this area.
+Once students reach 100 points in each of the SPIRIT virtues, they qualify for a badge corresponding with this area.
 See Appendix C.

-4.0 Sanctions
+3.0 Sanctions